 Where raw conversion ends and editing begins is somewhat of a fuzzy line but, depending on how one decides to segment them, there are only 7 steps involved in the basic conversion of a raw file into a standard (colorimetric) color space like sRGB.
 They are often but not always applied in this sequence:

-- Load the raw file into memory and subtract Black Levels
+- Load linear data from the raw file and subtract Black Levels

 - White Balance the data